UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/antiplatelet-medications/1/README.md

 # Antiplatelet medications

 This code set was built from the two antiplatelet code lists at: https://nhs-drug-refset.pages.dev/.
-One was excluding aspiris, and one was based on salicylate.
+One was excluding aspirin, and one was based on salicylate.

 ## Prevalence log